sdegutis/90s.dev/site/public/technical/filesystem.md

 import "/os/fs/net/someuser/foo.js"   // runs it in the current web worker
 ```

-*Note:* The `api.runJsFile` helps by adding a cache busting query string.
+*Note:* The `api.runJsFile` is for when you need a cache busting query string.

 ## Accessing files in `usr/`